bellatl/bell-portfolio/data/blog/elevate-your-react-projects-with-the-command-component.md

 ---
-tags: ["UI", "React"]
+tags: ['UI', 'React']

 draft: false

 title: Elevate Your React Projects with the Command Component
 summary: Elevate your React projects with the Command Component from shadcn/ui.
 Enhance functionality and accessibility.
 Try it now!
 date: 2023-06-13
-images: ["/thumbnails/elevate-your-react-projects-with-the-command-component.png"]
+images: ['/thumbnails/elevate-your-react-projects-with-the-command-component.png']
 ---

 🚀 Hello coders!
 Today, I want to share with you a powerful feature that will take your React projects to new heights. 📈 Let's have a look at the Command component and explore how it can enhance your website's functionality!